ftrackhq/integrations/doc/known-issues.rst

 To solve
 --------

-install it with the system installation tool eg (on centos7):
+install it with the system installation tool e.g. (on centos7):

 .. code-block:: bash